torvalds/linux/Documentation/admin-guide/sysctl/sunrpc.rst

 ------------------------------------------------------------------------------

-This file contains the documentation for the sysctl files in /proc/sys/sunrpc and is valid for Linux kernel version 2.2.
+This file contains the documentation for the sysctl files in /proc/sys/sunrpc and is valid for GNU/Linux kernel version 2.2.

-The files in this directory can be used to (re)set the debug flags of the SUN Remote Procedure Call (RPC) subsystem in the Linux kernel.
+The files in this directory can be used to (re)set the debug flags of the SUN Remote Procedure Call (RPC) subsystem in the GNU/Linux kernel.
 This stuff is used for NFS, KNFSD and maybe a few other things as well.

 The files in there are used to control the debugging flags: